MLRS/gabra-api/README.md

 Run all tests with `npm test`.
 Run an individual testsuite with `npx mocha --exit test/schema.js` or use the `--grep` flag.
 To stop on first failure, use `--bail`

-### Tests to be added

-- Searching for roots by only type (should be fixed in b9c5179)
-- Load non-existant lexeme/root (`/roots/ż-m-ż-m`) should return 404